 Photo: @emily_r_hayward via Instagram

-9. Prepare for Fiji Time
+9. Fiji time

-Our volunteers in Africa are familiar with the term “Africa Time” - the excuse to operate a bit behind schedule, given the slower-paced lifestyle in Africa.
-This laid back and stress-free way of life also applies to Fijian culture and many of the locals I met in Fiji had spent time living in Australia, but had returned to Fiji to escape the stress of bigger city living and to be closer to family.
-Moral of the story - prepare to come across the friendliest people you’ve ever met, but keep in mind that when making arrangements, Fiji Time sometimes applies.
+In fact, it’s not uncommon to meet locals who have returned home from Australia to escape the stress of bigger city living and keeping to timelines.
+Moral of the story - prepare to come across the friendliest people you’ve ever met, but keep in mind that when making arrangements, Fiji time sometimes applies.

-10. Prepare to meet volunteers from all over the globe
+9. The volunteers from all over the globe

-Despite the remote location of the small series of Fijian Islands, you won’t feel far away from home once you arrive to the volunteer house and meet your new volunteer family.
-With volunteers traveling from as far as UK, Europe and the USA to as close as Australia and New Zealand, there is no better place to share new experiences with your new found friends than in Fiji.
+Despite the remote location of Fiji, you won’t feel far away from home once you arrive to the volunteer house and meet your new volunteer family.
+With volunteers traveling from as far as the UK, Europe and the USA, there is no better place to share new experiences with your new found friends than in Fiji.

 Photo: @_melissaMwest via Instagram